TAUS Constitution

 9A.
 The Executive Committee

-ii).
-Appoint the Board of Trustees when deemed necessary.
-The appointed trustees will be approved by the General Assembly.
+- Appoint the Board of Trustees when deemed necessary.

 9B.
 The Board of Trustees

-iv).
-Resolve conflicts among officers and put in place strategies to keep the smooth running
+- Resolve conflicts among officers and ensure smooth transition.

 10. ARTICLE VII – TAUS CHAPTERS